LucidumInc/lucidum-deployment-seed/microsoft_azure/README.md

   5. Update secrets in install script `/var/lib/cloud/instance/scripts/part-001`
      - These are the customer specific encrypted secrets we will provide you
-     - We will provide you with these secrets as cyphertext asc file.
+     - We will provide you with these secrets as cyphertext asc file
      - Decrypt file with GPG tools `gpg --decrypt customer.asc`

   6. Execute install script `bash -ex /var/lib/cloud/instance/scripts/part-001`